SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/office-ui-fabric-integration.md

 ```

 **Leakage from unscoped classes** - There is another problem with descendant selectors.
 Note in the above example, the height and the width styles from the unscoped myButton class are applied to all the buttons.
 This implies that a change in that style could inadvertently break html using scoped markup.
 Say for example, for some reason at the app level we decide to make height 0px on the myButton class.
 That will result in all 3rd party web parts using the myButton class to have a height of 0 i.e. a serious regression in the user experience.

+## Updating an existing project

+In your project's `package.json`, update the `@microsoft/sp-build-web` dependency to at least version 1.0.1, delete your project's `node_modules` directory, and run `npm install`.